Fotoeins Fotografie

 Visit Albuquerque (left), Krispy Kreme (right).

-Balloon competition: landing accuracy, target drop accuracy.
-Vignetting by circular polarizer at wide angle (28 mm).
+Balloon competition: testing landing accuracy, target drop accuracy.
+The image vignetting is caused by the circular polarizer at wide angle (28 mm focal length).

-About 9am: a layer of cloud clings to the top of Sandía Mountains under the autumn morning sun (altitude 20°, azimuth 114°).
+About 9am: “cap cloud” clings to the top of Sandía Mountains under autumn morning sun (altitude 20°, azimuth 114°).

 KRQE coverage